 Types of business written;

-Type of authority granted (i.e., underwriting, claims payment, etc.); and
+Type of authority granted and or services provided (i.e., underwriting, claims payment, etc.);

-Total premium written.
+Whether the MGA or TPA is affiliated, a non-affiliate related party or unaffiliated. and

+Whether the MGA or TPA is independently audited, and/or bonded.

 The following is an illustration of the draft revisions to the current annual statement note tables are proposed for annual statement Note 19 to allow for data capture of the MGA and TPA disclosure which would be forwarded to the Blanks (E) Working Group

+Managing general agents (MGA) and third-party administrators (TPA) who either write more than 5% of premium or process greater than 5% of claims.